foxish/timeManager/ReadMe.txt

  - TimeListFragment.java -> Main page.
 List of timers
  - TimeUtilites.java -> A collection of a lot of ultility functions to convert time to different formats
  - XmlUtilites.java -> The archived data is stored as XML.
 Reading and writing that are done by this class
  - globalAccess.java -> shameful things that must never have been written this way.
-No memory leak.
-                        Only context is stored.
 Will refactor this BS "someday" (read never).

  db/